There are two types of sea urchins in Tasmanian waters, the

 The long spined sea urchin has spines longer than half its shell diameter.
-This urchin is dark brown to black with a turquoise-like sheen on the spines with red down their centre - however colours can vary.
+This urchin is dark brown to black with a turquoise-like sheen on the spines with red down their centre.
+However colours can vary.

-The long spined sea urchin is considered a threat to Tasmanian ecosystems as it feeds on the marine algae leaving large barren areas on the sea floor and depriving abalone, rock lobster and other species of their feed and habitat.
-The impact on Tasmanian fisheries is already a serious concern.
+The long spined sea urchin is a threat to Tasmanian ecosystems as it feeds on the marine algae leaving large barren areas on the sea floor and depriving abalone, rock lobster and other species of their feed and habitat.
+The impact on Tasmanian fisheries is a serious concern.

 Initially it was thought that there were no viable markets for the long spined sea urchin as the rose was deemed unpalatable.
 However, over recent years changes in processing methods and further exploration of potential markets has seen the urchin devlop into a valued commodity.
 In 2018-2019 560 tonnes were harvested.